Creative Direction

 Landscape showing controlled tonal consistency

-Once technical execution is stable, your portfolio quality is mostly determined by what you choose to keep.
+Once execution is stabilized, the quality of your portfolio is determined by what you choose to discard.